-For pillows, you can adapt the instructions to create a tapered corner that can actually result in more of a square finish.
+For pillows, you can adapt the instructions to create a tapered corner that can actually result in a squarer Finish.
 We have a full tutorial on this specialty corner: Quick Tip: How Tapered Corners Make Square Pillows.

 When you venture into garment sewing, you’re likely to see a lot of stitching and clipping of corners on collars and cuffs.
 The good news is, you’ll be ahead of the learning curve thanks to this tutorial.

-In our examples below, we used a bold red thread so you could see and understand the technique.
-In actual application, you would select a thread to coordinate with your fabric.
-In the majority of our photos, we also used our Janome Open Toe Satin Stitch foot so you could clearly see all the stitching.
-For the majority of corner stitching, a standard pressure foot is the best choice.
+In our examples below, we used a bold red Thread so you could see and understand the technique.
+In actual application, you would select a Thread to coordinate with your fabric.
+In the majority of our photos, we also used our Janome Open Toe Satin stitch foot so you could clearly see all the stitching.
+For the majority of your corner stitching, a standard presser foot is the best choice.

 Sewing and trimming an OUTWARD right angle corner